Coming For Therapy

 Intake sessions typically run for 90 minutes.
 If the concerns or the issues you face are complex, your psychologist may request that you extend your Intake session or return on another day.

-works best if you follow through!)
+(psychotherapy works best when you follow through!)

 So how many sessions does it take for me to feel better?

-Ψ the complexity of issues
+Ψ the psychological complexity of issues

 Ψ how long you wait before seeking help

-Ψ whether you “complete your homework”
+Ψ whether you complete your “homework”